DoctorDatah/Apartments-Listings-NYC-Analysis-and-Modeling/README.md

 #### Top 10 places with most listings
 <img src="images/most_listings_top_10.jpg" width=50%>

-Hell's kitchen, Midtown Manhattan has most listings are in Manhattan
+Hell's kitchen, Midtown Manhattan has most listings.

 #### Mean rent at the neighborhoods
 Bronx and queens have some neighborhoods with cheap rental.
 However, inquires from a few Newyorkers and searching online I found these areas have high crime rate.